 Full Day or can be run as a half day session or 2 half days on the same day

-- To know the definition of Human Trafficking and Modern-Day Slavery
+- To understand the definition of Modern slavery and Human Trafficking.

-- To gain awareness of the types of trafficking and Independent Child Trafficking Advocates.
+- To gain awareness of the types of trafficking and perpetrators methods of control.

 - To understand issues related to disclosure and reporting.